When I mow near them they put off an amazing smell I absolutely love them.

 Be careful before ingesting wild ginger, and be sure to consult with a physician before doing so.

 Cultivating Wild Ginger Plant

 Wild ginger grows in climates between zones 4 to 8.
 The best soil for it is woodland soils that are moist and fertile and with little disruption.
-When planting, they make great groundcovers to border walkways.
+When planting, they make excellent groundcovers to border walkways.
 After being established, they are hardy and do not require any special.
 These perennial plants return year after year.
 In the early spring, gardeners can divide the clumps.
-They can grow well in shady areas, and many add them as ground covering plants in shade gardens to add vibrant green foliage to otherwise bare areas.
+They can grow well in shady areas, and many add them as ground covering plants in shade gardens to add vibrant green foliage to otherwise bare spots.

 Some gardeners and horticulturists use wild ginger as decorative plants.
 Some grow showy foliage.
 Others have impressive and vibrant flowers.